Svendolin/Kungfu-App/readme.md

 ## &nbsp;Licensing: ✅
 ***
-* Basic Content belongs to Rene Esposito, Instructor of https://www.sae.edu/
+* Basic structure, basic comments and design belongs to Rene Esposito, Instructor of https://www.sae.edu/

-* Adjustments are made by me for a better personal understanding
+* Adjustments are made by me, Sven Kamm, for a better personal understanding and comfortable usage in the future

 <br>
 <br>